-Pretrial motions shall be filed on or before [DATE].
+Pretrial motions shall be filed on or before [DATE-2 weeks before FPT].
 All pretrial motions shall state the basis for the motion, identify the authorities on which the movant relies, and otherwise comply with Local Rule 12.1.
-Responses to pretrial motions shall be filed by [DATE].
+The Court's practice is to schedule a hearing on substantive motions (those brought under Rule 12(b)(2) or